John Martin (publisher)

-John Martin (born 1930) is an American publisher who founded the Black Sparrow Press.
-As a publisher, he is best known for his work with Charles Bukowski, John Fante, and Paul Bowles.
-He is based in Santa Rosa, California.
+John Martin (October 30, 1930 – June 23, 2025) was an American publisher who founded the Black Sparrow Press.
+As a publisher, he was best known for his work with Charles Bukowski, John Fante, and Paul Bowles.
+He was based in Santa Rosa, California.

 Martin built a successful office supply business in Los Angeles in the 1960s, eventually becoming the manager of a forty-person operation.
 He had been a book collector since the age of twenty, eventually amassing a collection of D. H. Lawrence first editions, which he sold to UC Santa Barbara for $50,000 to fund the founding of Black Sparrow Press.

 Work with Charles Bukowski

 Martin considered Bukowski “the new Walt Whitman” and founded Black Sparrow Press explicitly to publish Bukowski's work.

 At the time, Bukowski was mostly publishing small chapbooks, essentially pamphlets in small, cheap editions.
 Martin's office supply business gave him access to a printing press, and his first publication under the Black Sparrow imprint was a 1966 Bukowski broadside for the poem “True Story,” which was printed in an edition of 30.

 In 1969, Martin offered Bukowski a $100 per month salary to quit his job and write full-time, which Bukowski accepted.
 Martin suggested a novel would be easier to sell than a collection of poems.
 A month later, Bukowski submitted his first novel, Post Office.
 Martin was frequently referenced as a character in Bukowski's work, including appearing as the character John Barton in the author's final novel, Pulp.